-As part of this, Dundee City and Angus Councils are working together to develop proposals for how the coastal route can be improved, not only from the Grassy Beach to Broughty Ferry Castle stretch alongside the flood defence works, but also from the Castle to Monifieth.
+Dundee City and Angus Councils are working together to develop proposals for how the coastal route can be improved between Broughty Ferry Castle and Monifieth.
 We want to create a continuous, off-road walking and cycling route that can be enjoyed by people making longer-distance journeys on the National Cycle Network 1 and for many more in the local community who may prefer shorter walks and rides.
 We are also seeking to improve the access to the NCN-01 with some discrete improvements on routes to and from the coastal path.

 Give Your Feedback

-Visit the News and Events page for more details on engagement events that will be taking place during late 2019/early 2020, and keep an eye on the Councils’ and local media channels for more information.
+Visit the News and Events page for more details on activities that will be taking place in the future, and keep an eye on the Councils’ and local media channels for more information.

 “It is a stunning walk that is deserving of a great path along its entire distance…which is why these plans are so welcome”